bryangrimes/test-giant/README.md

 ### Language-Based Configuration

 The plugin currently provides a configuration for Python, but it is designed to be extended to other languages.
-If the file's language is not configured, test-giant will notify you and fall back to vim-test's default behavior.
+If the file's language is not configured, testgiant will notify you and fall back to vim-test's default behavior.

 ## Configuration